WillDetlor/TinyClojure/Readme.md

 ### What is TinyClojure

-TinyClojure is a project to build a minute, easily embeddable version of Clojure/ClojureScript, essentially [TinyScheme](http://tinyscheme.sourceforge.net/home.html), but for Clojure.
-For TinyClojure small size, hackability and ease of embedding will always take precedence over efficiency.
+TinyClojure is a project to build a small, easily embeddable version of Clojure/ClojureScript.
+In many ways it is my attempt to create a Clojure equivalent of [TinyScheme](http://tinyscheme.sourceforge.net/home.html).

 I started this project because I was looking for an embeddable Clojure for [Lisping](http://slidetocode.com/), an iPad Lisp development environment I develop.
-I wanted the functionality of [ClojureC](https://github.com/schani/clojurec), but without the external library dependencies and the complex build process, in other words a Clojure version of [TinyScheme](http://tinyscheme.sourceforge.net/home.html).

-It is very early days still, and this interpreter is not usable yet.
-It shouldn't be long though.
+Having used [TinyScheme](http://tinyscheme.sourceforge.net/home.html) for the scheme interpreter in lisping I was looking for a clojure version that is just as easily embeddable, but for Clojure.
+[ClojureC](https://github.com/schani/clojurec) is good, but the build process is complex, and there are external library dependencies.
+These are not insurmountable, but they were sufficient to discourage me from using it.

+TinyClojure will never have ClojureC's performance because my focus is on making it the easiest way to embed Clojure within any application.
+There are just two files to compile into your code, no external dependencies, and the extension and embedding interface is as simple as it is possible to be.
+I don't want TinyClojure to bloat, but I am happy for it to end up considerably larger than the almost impossibly slim TinyScheme.

+A warning, these are very early days for TinyClojure, it is not feature complete, and it does not even carry a version number.
+Feel free to use it for whatever you would to, but do not rely on it.

 ### How do I embed TinyClojure in my code?